Lake George (Indiana–Michigan)

-It is commonly rumored that John Dillinger and members of his infamous bank-robbing gang hid out on a lake front home that still stands on the lake today on Lane 201A.
+It is commonly rumored that John Dillinger and members of his infamous bank-robbing gang hid out on a lakefront home that still stands on the lake today on Lane 201.
 The location was supposedly chosen due to its proximity to the Indiana-Michigan state line, making it easier for the gang to evade local police.
-The cottage belonged to Homer VanMeter, a prominent member of Dillinger's gang, who is buried in the Lindenwood Cemetery in Fort Wayne, Indiana.
+The cottage belonged to Homer VanMeter's uncle.
+Homer was a prominent member of Dillinger's gang, and he is buried in the Lindenwood Cemetery in Fort Wayne, Indiana.
+Local folklore claims that John Dillinger and his gang were working on the cottage for a couple of weeks during their stay.
+Every day, a neighbor lady next door would fix their lunch, and when they left, someone told her who the well-dressed young men were.
+She could not believe it because they were such polite young men.

 Lake George is approximately 525 acres and is 85 ft at its deepest point.
 There is significant historical evidence of Native American inhabitants living around Lake George.

 The lake is home to many species of fish, which were stocked by former deputy game warden and director of the Lake George Cottager's Association, Fred Wiegman in the early 20th century.
 Early in its history, the Lake George Cottager's Association obtained permission for fishing in the lake using either Michigan or Indiana fishing licenses.
 Today, the lake is a fishing hot spot for Bass and Northern Pike.

 In September 2020, freshwater jellyfish were spotted for the first time in Lake George.
 The jellyfish, known by its Latin name Craspedacusta sowerbii, has been spotted in over 20 bodies of water in Indiana previously, and they are found throughout the world although they are supposedly uncommon.
 They are typically seen in late summer, but there appearance is sporadic and unpredictable.
 The jellyfish are only about the size of a penny and are translucent, making them difficult to spot.
 Please report any new sightings to the Indiana DNR.